-- I give permission to the School to provide appropriate intimate care support to my child e.g. changing soiled clothing, washing and toileting; - I will advise the Headteacher of any medical reason my child may have which affects issues of intimate care; - I understand that the intimate care provided for my child at Sydenham School will be given by familiar members of staff. - I understand that the members of staff providing the care for my child have had appropriate training, including in Safeguarding and Child Protection.
+- I give permission to the school to provide appropriate intimate care support to my child e.g. changing soiled clothing, washing and toileting; - I will advise the head teacher of any medical reason my child may have which affects issues of intimate care; - I understand that the intimate care provided for my child at Sydenham School will be given by familiar members of staff. - I understand that the members of staff providing the care for my child have had appropriate training, including in Safeguarding and Child Protection.

 Parent/Carer Name:

 Signature:

 Relationship to child:

-Date:
+Date: \\

 Child's Name:

 Date of birth:

+Address and contact details: